 Surgical Options

-- Disc replacement surgery for motion preservation
+Disc replacement surgery for motion preservation

-- Spinal decompression to relieve nerve pressure
+Spinal decompression to relieve pressure on affected spinal nerves

 Why Choose Midwest Spine & Brain Institute